-You will find its nimble qualities to be a plus when you’re maneuvering between several kayakers while its rigid I-beam floor add to its stability in rougher waters.
+You will find its nimble qualities to be a plus when you’re maneuvering between several kayakers while its rigid I-beam floor adds to its stability in rougher waters.

 Your comfort is assured because of the inflatable seat with its wide backrest, a must when you’re kayaking solo over long distances.

 You even have an inflatable footrest, which will aid in maintaining proper body posture during your trip.
-Inflation and deflation is fast, easy and convenient with a high-output foot pump.
-Once inflated, it measures 30x15x108 inches and accommodates a single person (i.e., weight limit of 220 pounds).
+Inflation and deflation are fast, easy and convenient with a high-output foot pump.
+Once inflated, it measures 30x15x108 inches and accommodates a single person (i.e., a weight limit of 220 pounds).

 A patch repair kit is also included in the package.
 You should be able to repair small tears and punctures on the kayak on the spot.